Updated: May 29

 Hey There

-For some children concept of losing an object in a game, it is very hard and can cause a lot of challenging behaviours for adults and their peers.
+For some children concept of losing an object in a game, is very hard and can cause a lot of challenging behaviours for adults and their peers.

 What are the possible reasons that children may struggle with that?